The Journal of Social Sciences Research

 The study aimed to identify the leadership style and its role in raising the level of motivation among the leaders working in the Football Association in Jordan.
 The researcher used a special measure to ensure validity and stability of the procedure.
 The study sample included (54) administrative individuals in the association and after conducting the appropriate statistical analysis, it was found that there is a strong (correlation) between the democratic style and the application of an incentive system in the Football Association in Jordan.
 One of the most prominent recommendations is the need to provide all that is necessary for the establishment of internal regulations through which a system of incentives can be easily applied and provide fair opportunities to employees in this context.

-Usage of two-stage Integrating Data Envelopment Analysis to Propose the Best Strategic Alliance: A Case of the Green Logistics Providers
+Usage of Two-Stage Integrating Data Envelopment Analysis to Propose the Best Strategic Alliance

 Authors: Nhu-Ty Nguyen

-In the wave of internationalization, many companies use strategic alliance like an approach to expand and strengthen their businesses.
-Strategic alliance is also considered to be a highly intelligent approach in green logistics for environment and e-commerce growing quickly and effectively because this is the critical concern worldwide to balance the economic development with the environmental protection.
-However, a suitable methodology to evaluate and analyze performance of partners is a critical and significant issue for top managers to have effective decisions making for business strategy including alliance strategy in the future.
+Strategic alliance is also considered to be a highly intelligent approach.
+Strategic alliances are also seen as a smart way of green supply.
+E-business is growing rapidly and efficiently because the direction of search is the main balance in the world.
+Economic development and environmental protection.
+However, appropriate methods of evaluating and analyzing a couple’s performance are also important for senior managers to make effective decisions.
+Applies to business strategies, including future alliance strategies.
 This will improve business performance and reduce carbon dioxide (CO2) emissions among the hot trend of development of green logistics providers.
-Over past to future forecasting, this paper tries to propose a new approach of data envelopment analysis (DEA) based on grey forecasting and neural network, helping the target company – CSX Corporation make a well-considered decision to select the best strategic alliance candidates.
-The results indicate that Hub Group Inc. and Con-way Freight are the very best candidates for CSX to have strategic alliances.
+Over past to future forecasting, this paper tries to propose a new approach of data envelopment analysis (DEA) based on grey forecasting and neural network, helping the target company – CSX Group make a well-considered decision to select the best strategic alliance candidates.
+The results indicate that Hiz Cor. and Conz Freight are the very best candidates for CSX to have strategic alliances.
 This combination is suggested not only good for the target company but also beneficial for the partners as well.
 This is a new studying method in both academic research studies and practical applications by combining Grey theory, neural network and DEA model which probably gives a better “past-present-future” insights into evaluation performance of an industry.

 Court Decision Publication and Judicial Reform Based on Electronic Court and Its Implication to Public Trust in Indonesia